binary-com/perl-FlyBy/README.md

 - query

+    - string

             $fb->query("'type' IS 'shark' AND 'food' IS 'seal' -> 'called', 'lives_in'");

         The query parameters are joined with \`IS\` for equality testing.

         Multiple clauses are joined with an operation (one of: \`AND\`,
         \`OR\`, \`AND NOT\`) to indicate how to combine the results.
 Please note that they are evaluated in the supplied order which is significant to the results.

         The optional reductions are prefaced with \`->\`.

         If no reduction is provided a list of the full record hash references is returned.
         If a reduction list of length 1 is provided, a list of the distinct values for the matching key is returned.
         If a longer reduction list is provided, a list of distinct value array references (in the provided key order) is returned.

+    - raw

+            $fb->query([['type' => 'shark'],  ['and', 'food' => 'seal']], ['called', 'lives_in']");

+        The query clause is supplied as an array reference of array references.

+        The first query clause is supplied as an array reference with key and value elements.

+        Any subsequent clauses are three elements long with a preceding combine operation.
+Valid operations are 'and', 'or', 'andnot'.

+        A second optional reduction list of strings may be provided which reduces the result as above.

     Will \`croak\` on improperly supplied query formats.